swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

 To be clear this not something you want to use for the traditional ClojureScript use case, building typical web applications.
-The output file starting size is simply to large (~300K gzipped).
+The output file starting size is simply too large (~300K gzipped).
 But there are now many new reachable targets where this cost is not a constraint as in the examples previously enumerated.